For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 | ExifTool | Metadata extraction | CLI (all platforms) | exiftool.org |

-| Google Images | Reverse image search | Web | images.google.com |
+| Google Images / Lens | Reverse image search | Web | images.google.com |

-| Yandex Images | Reverse search (faces) | Web | yandex.com/images |
+| Yandex Images | Reverse search (faces, Cyrillic) | Web | yandex.com/images |

-| TinEye | Reverse search (temporal) | Web/API | tineye.com |
+| TinEye | Reverse search (temporal / oldest instance) | Web / API | tineye.com |

-| PimEyes | Facial recognition | Web (commercial) | pimeyes.com |
+| PimEyes | Face search (open web) | Web (commercial) | pimeyes.com |

-| SunCalc | Sun position calculator | Web | suncalc.org |
+| SunCalc | Sun-position calculator | Web | suncalc.org |

-| Google Earth Pro | Satellite imagery, 3D view | Desktop (free) | google.com/earth/pro |
+| Google Earth Pro | Satellite imagery, historical layers, 3D | Desktop (free) | google.com/earth/versions |

-| ffmpeg | Video processing | CLI | ffmpeg.org |
+| ffmpeg / ffprobe | Video processing + metadata | CLI | ffmpeg.org |

-| yt-dlp | Video download | CLI (Python) | github.com/yt-dlp/yt-dlp |
+| yt-dlp | Social-video download | CLI (Python) | github.com/yt-dlp/yt-dlp |

-| InVID Plugin | Video verification | Browser extension | invid-project.eu |
+| InVID / WeVerify (vera.ai) | Video verification toolkit | Browser extension | veraai.eu |

-| Tesseract OCR | Text extraction | CLI | github.com/tesseract-ocr |
+| Tesseract OCR | Text extraction | CLI | github.com/tesseract-ocr/tesseract |

 | ImageMagick | Image manipulation | CLI | imagemagick.org |

-| FotoForensics | Error level analysis | Web | fotoforensics.com |
+| FotoForensics | Error-level analysis | Web | fotoforensics.com |

 | Whisper | Audio transcription | CLI (Python) | github.com/openai/whisper |